Top 12 application performance monitoring tools Using AI and machine learning for APM

 • Difficulty capturing data.
 Many RUM approaches rely on JavaScript code to capture and track user information, which can be challenging as more people use browser technologies that block JavaScript-based tracking.

-Examples of RUM
+Examples and use cases of RUM

 • Browser compatibility and performance.
 Different browsers behave differently, and being able to monitor UX across desktops and mobile browsers is a common use case for RUM.